cxd813/Video-Games-Sales-and-GDP/README.md

-# Video-Games-Sales-and-GDP
+# analyzing_video_game_sales
-A group project where members and I sought to find whether there was a correlation between video games sales and GDP
+A holistic approach to analyzing economic influence on video game sales